 Baseline carbon stock change must be calculated for the entire Crediting Period.
 The baseline stocking level used for the stock change calculation is derived from the baseline management scenario developed in section C1.
-This methodology requires annual baseline stocking levels to be projected for the entire Crediting Period and a long-term average baseline stocking level be calculated for the Crediting Period.
+This methodology requires 1) annual baseline stocking levels to be determined for the entire Crediting Period, 2) a long-term average baseline stocking level be calculated for the Crediting Period, and 3) the change in baseline carbon stocks be computed for each time period, t.